 Their legendary Carvery is served seven days a week, alongside a selection of proper pub grub and calorie-counted alternatives.
 And the cellar is stocked with fine cask ales, draught beers, and wines, not to mention treats for the little ones.
 Let them blow off some steam in the toddler area or outside play area, while you sit down and relax.

 For details of their Mother’s Day Lunch and to book, go here.
-MARGAM And you can download the carvery menu right here.
-MENU.
+MARGAM

 Blainia Wharf – Newport

 The Blaina Wharf in Newport is part of the same chain as the Margam above so expect a family-friendly pub serving a busy area on the banks of the River Usk.
 Their menu includes a traditional Carvery as well as plenty of pub classics and light bites.
-We have a children’s play area outside, and serve a delicious, nutritious children’s menu too.
+They have a children’s play area outside, and serve a delicious, nutritious children’s menu too.

 With an al fresco area for sunny days, and plenty of indoor seating for when it’s not so nice, they are the perfect venue for a family meal at any time of year, especially Mother’s Day.